zodrickjohn/Data-Analysis-Python-Project---Blinkit/README.md

 # 🛒 Data Analytics Python Project - Blinkit

-This project dives into a dataset of products listed on Blinkit (formerly Grofers) — one of India’s leading instant grocery delivery platforms.
+This project dives into a dataset of products listed on Blinkit — one of India’s leading instant grocery delivery platforms.
 Using Python and powerful data visualization tools, I explored key trends, pricing strategies, and product distribution patterns across categories and cities.
 ---

 ## 🎯 Objective

-To conduct a comprehensive analysis of Blinkit's business operations and customer behavior using Power BI — focusing on sales trends, product attributes, outlet performance, and location-based insights.
+To conduct a comprehensive analysis of Blinkit's business operations and customer behavior using Python — focusing on sales trends, product attributes, outlet performance, and location-based insights.

 ---